 Best TV streaming service 2021

 If you're a connoisseur of movies and/or TV, there's only one must-have player in town and that's Netflix.
-It is, unequivocally, the biggest and best streaming service, despite not always stocking its digital shelves with must-have new movies and TV; that said, this is the staple streamer you need to own if you ever plan on cutting the cord and surviving without it.
+It is, unequivocally, the biggest and best streaming service, despite not always stocking its digital shelves with must-have new movies and TV.
+That said, this is the staple streamer you need to own if you ever plan on cutting the cord and surviving without it.

 These days, most smart TVs have Netflix apps and finding a streaming box without it is the equivalent of finding a needle in a haystack.
 The quality of the movies and TV we tried – mostly streamed in Ultra HD – on both TV and on tablets is exquisite.

-Although Netflix is as guilty as dud programming as the rest of them, it's worth mentioning Amazon Prime does get some pretty terrible new additions from time to time.
+Although Netflix is as guilty for dud programming as the rest of them, it's worth mentioning Amazon Prime does get some pretty terrible new additions from time to time.
 So always check out guide to the best Amazon Prime TV shows before you dive in head-first.

-The other option on the table is Hulu with Live TV, a cable alternative that will run you around $40 a month – which is, unfortunately, limited to the US.
+The other option on the table is Hulu with Live TV, a cable alternative that will run you around $64.99 a month – which is, unfortunately, limited to the US.
 The service lives up to its name by offering you a bevy of live TV channels and 50 hours cloud DVR service and two simultaneous screens.
 This is a bit less than the next contender on our list – YouTube TV – which offers more screens and unlimited DVR space.